newrelic/nrjmx/DEVELOP_V2.md

 - Maven (If running the Java project from IDE is required)
 - Docker (for tests and build)

-If you want to contribute to `nrjmx v2` you can follow the following steps to configure you're environment.
+If you want to contribute to `nrjmx v2` you can follow those steps to configure you're environment.

 1. For Go module, import the path .nrjmx/gojmx into your IDE.
 2. For the Java project, open an existing project and choose this repository root path where the pom.xml file is